corn-mendoza/Workshop-v3/README.md

 2. [PCF Exchange Demo and Workshop](https://github.com/pivotal-field-engineering/pcfechange-polyglot-demo) developed by Andrew Stakhov

 ### Technology
-The source code for this project utilizes the following:
+This application is intended to be deployed using Pivotal Application Services on Cloud Foundry.
+The source code for this project is implemented using dependency injection in .NET Core v2 and the following technologies:

-1. .NET Core v2
-2. Steeltoe v2
+1. Steeltoe v2 Open Source Libraries
-3. Syncfusion UI Controls
+2. Syncfusion UI Controls
-4. Configuration Server
+3. Configuration Server
-5. Eureka Discovery Server
+4. Eureka Discovery Server
-6. Hystrix Circuit Breakers
+5. Hystrix Circuit Breakers
-5. RabbitMQ Messaging
+6. RabbitMQ Messaging
-6. Redis Caching
+7. Redis Caching
+8. Pivotal UAC/SSO
+9. MySQL Connector
+10. Microsoft SQL Server
+11. User Provided Services

 ### Requirements